 The primary role of the ECS is to maintain homeostasis.
 This simply means to maintain a balanced internal environment.

-The ECS also plays a large role in memory formation.
-In the Hippocampus there is a large volume of Endocannabinoids as well as receptors.
+The ECS also plays a significant role in memory formation.
+In the Hippocampus, there is a large volume of Endocannabinoids as well as receptors.

 What is the Endocannabinoid system made up of?